 This process of randomly adjusting the cost followed by re-arrangement is done for every new call.
 So for each call the actual routing list may look slightly different from previous lists and the overall call volume is properly distributed among multiple vendors.

-Note that load-balancing only applies to routes with the same preference and route category that have been assigned the same order in the routing plan.
-This is to prevent load-balancing (when undesirable) by simply increasing or decreasing the preference of a specific route.
 So if in our example the route to Vendor A has a preference of 6 and the route to Vendor B still has a preference of 5 – load-balancing would not happen, and A would remain in the first route position.

 Routing and connection utilization